-Tips* for guides, drivers or hotel staff, lunches or evening meals (with exception of packed lunch on day 1).
+Tips for guides, drivers, lunches or evening meals (with exception of packed lunch on day 1).

 Medium to high* – generally easy going tour, city tours and archaeological site not demanding, but walk to monarch butterflies much more demanding.
 Horses available at monarch butterfly sanctuary, making it much less demanding, but still some walking involved at altitude to get to exact location of butterflies.
 On foot the walk takes approximately one hour uphill to an altitude of approximately 3,250 meters/10,600 feet at a very slow pace (everyone walks at their own pace).

 Sun screen, hat, long sleeves/jacket for evenings, comfortable walking shoes.